Guanches: Castilian conquest

 The Castilian conquest of the Canary Islands began in 1402, with the expedition of Jean de Béthencourt and Gadifer de la Salle to the island of Lanzarote.
 Gadifer invaded Lanzarote and Fuerteventura.

 The other five islands fought back.
 El Hierro and the Bimbache population were the next to fall, then La Gomera, Gran Canaria, La Palma and in 1496, Tenerife.

-In the First Battle of Acentejo (31 May 1494), called La Matanza (the slaughter), Guanches ambushed the Castilians in a valley and killed many.
-Only one in five of the Castilians survived, including the leader of the expedition, Alonso Fernandez de Lugo.
+In the First Battle of Acentejo (31 May 1494), called La Matanza (the slaughter), Guanche ambushed the Castilians in a valley and killed many.
+Only one in five of the Castilians survived, including the leader, Alonso Fernandez de Lugo.

-Lugo later returned to the island with the alliance of the kings of the southern part of the island, and defeated the Guanches in the Battle of Aguere.
+Lugo later returned to the island with the alliance of the kings of the southern part of the island.
+He defeated the Guanches in the Battle of Aguere.
 The northern Menceyatos or provinces fell after the Second Battle of Acentejo with the defeat of the successor of Bencomo, Bentor, Mencey of Taoro—what is now the Orotava Valley—in 1496.

 Various scholars have used the term "genocide" to describe the conquest of the Canary Islands.
-Mohamed Adhikhari argues that the Canary Islands were the scene of "Europe's first overseas settler colonial genocide", and that the mass killing and enslavement of natives, along with forced deportation, sexual violence and confiscation of land and children constituted an attempt to "destroy in whole" the Guanche people.
+Mohamed Adhikari argues that the Canary Islands were the scene of "Europe's first overseas settler colonial genocide," and that the mass killing and enslavement of natives, along with forced deportation, sexual violence and confiscation of land and children constituted an attempt to "destroy in whole" the Guanche people.
 The tactics used in the Canary Islands in the 15th century served as a model for the Iberian colonisation of the Americas.

 Language

 The native Guanche language is now known only through a few sentences and individual words, supplemented by several placenames.
 Many modern linguists propose that it belongs to the Berber branch of the Afroasiatic languages.

 However, while there are recognizable Berber words (particularly with regards to agriculture) within the Guanche language, no Berber grammatical inflections have been identified; there is a large stock of vocabulary that does not bear any resemblance to Berber whatsoever.

+Other strong similarities to the Berber languages are reflected in their counting system, while some authors suggest the Canarian branch would be a sister branch to the surviving continental Berber languages, splitting off during the early development of the language family and before the terminus post quem for the origin of Proto-Berber.